Payment processors help your small business accept credit card transactions, but how to do they work? Find out in this guide.

 Merchant Account Providers

-Merchant account providers offer a traditional, full-service merchant account (business bank account) with a unique identification number that identifies the business to all parties involved in processing a transaction.
+Many businesses use a traditional full-service merchant account as their payment processor.
+A merchant account comes with a unique identification number that identifies the business to all parties involved in processing a transaction.

 Examples include Dharma Merchant Services and Helcim.